Fire of Moscow (1571): Aftermath

-The battle of Moscow had a significant impact on the Russian military, leading to substantial losses.
-However, despite these setbacks, the Russian troops did not face defeat.
-The unfolding events during the battle caused great distress within the army, with their wagons being nearly completely destroyed by fire on the streets of Moscow.
-Additionally, numerous horses were lost, and the field artillery suffered damage.
-Despite these challenges, the number of troops recruited from local cavalry, which relied on the support of serving cities, did not experience a significant decrease, as evident from the campaign of 1572.
+Though the battle of Moscow inflicted large losses on the Russian military, the troops did not face defeat.
+Their wagons were nearly completely destroyed by fire on the streets of Moscow.
+Many horses were lost and the field artillery suffered damage.
+Despite these challenges, the number of troops recruited from local cavalry, which relied on the support of serving cities, did not much decrease, as evident from the campaign of 1572.

-The fire had a significant influence on both the domestic and foreign policy decisions made by Ivan the Terrible.
-The inability of the Oprichniks to protect the capital highlighted the urgent necessity of disbanding the Oprichnina.
-Furthermore, the Oprichny Palace, which had been reduced to ashes, was not reconstructed, and a number of influential oprichniks paid the ultimate price through execution.
-Following the devastating incidents, the authorities in Moscow contemplated the construction of a formidable stone barrier encompassing Bely Gorod, strategically designed to render it impervious to the relentless onslaught of the Tatar cavalry.
-In this regard, during the early 1590s, the government of Boris Godunov, who was the brother-in-law of the Tsar, took the initiative to construct a structure known as the Belgorod Wall.
+The fire affected both the domestic and foreign policy decisions made by Ivan the Terrible.
+The inability of the Oprichniks to protect the capital highlighted the necessity of disbanding the Oprichnina.
+The Oprichny Palace, which had been reduced to ashes, was not reconstructed, and some influential oprichniks paid the ultimate price through execution.
+Following the devastating incidents, the authorities in Moscow contemplated the construction of a stone barrier encompassing Bely Gorod, designed to render it impervious to the onslaught of the Tatar cavalry.
+During the early 1590s, the government of Boris Godunov, the brother-in-law of the Tsar, took the initiative to construct a structure known as the Belgorod Wall.

-The campaign launched against Moscow had a significant impact on the foreign policy dynamics of the Russian state, resulting in a notable transformation in its international relations.
-Ivan the Terrible faced a multitude of challenges in addition to his difficult relationships with the Crimean Khanate and the Ottoman Empire.
-He was also forced to make compromises and concessions when engaging in negotiations with various other states.
-In the year 1571, he consented to the extension of trade privileges specifically for merchants from England.
+The campaign launched against Moscow influenced the foreign policy dynamics of the Russian state, resulting in a transformation in its international relations.
+Ivan the Terrible faced challenges in addition to his difficult relationships with the Crimean Khanate and the Ottoman Empire.
+He was also forced to make compromises and concessions in negotiations with other states.
+In 1571, he consented to the extension of trade privileges for merchants from England.